 Manufacturers roaming the floor of CES may feel overwhelmed by the fascinating disruptive change happening in the consumer technology space — certainly more so this year than in the past decade.
 Many innovative product companies may question how they will be able to speed their “next big thing” fast enough to market.

 Innovative product companies need smart manufacturing and supply chain tools to corral change and shift directions quickly.
-It’s an open secret that many of the top companies at CES, ranging from Fitbit to GoPro to Jawbone, rely on Arena to respond to disruptive technology changes, reduce ECO cycles and accelerate time to market.
+It’s an open secret that many of the top companies at CES, ranging from Fitbit to Square to Ecobee, rely on Arena to respond to disruptive technology changes, reduce ECO cycles and accelerate time to market.

 Arena’s family of PLM solutions includes Arena BOMControl — a way to manage your bill of materials and change management processes.
 With BOMControl, you can dramatically reduce engineering change order cycle time with a multi-stage voting scheme that shows changes to approved supply chain team members.

 Arena Change Management allows suppliers anywhere in the world to approve engineering change requests (ECR) and engineering change orders (ECO).
 Revisions that include swapping in new parts and components are quick and easy when everyone is on the same page.

 To deliver new disruptive products and ensure first-mover advantage in the highly competitive industry, more and more consumer electronics companies depend on Arena's cloud-based product lifecycle management (PLM) solution to innovate.
 Request a demo today and see how Arena PLM can help you reach your 2015 NPI goals.